lmco/ChaordicLedger/README.md

 1. Add API method to retrieve a subset of the relationship graph with a specific depth or distance of relationships.
 1. Add API method for drill-down requests.
 1. Add served rendering of relationship graphs.
 Possible starting point [https://github.com/wangkuiyi/graphviz-server](https://github.com/wangkuiyi/graphviz-server)
+1. Increase the TRL by executing the platform on edge-style hardware devices by way of third-party users.
+1. Refactor the codebase to use another form of scripted setup orchestration, such as docker-compose.

 ## References
 * Hyperledger Fabric Cheat Sheet: [https://softwaremill.com/hyperledger-fabric-cheat-sheet/](https://softwaremill.com/hyperledger-fabric-cheat-sheet/)